rpatterson/prunerr/doc/reference/transmissionrpc.rst

 -----------

 Many functions in Client takes torrent id.
 A torrent id can either be id or hashString.
-When suppling multiple id's it is possible to use a list mixed with both id and hashString.
+When supplying multiple id's it is possible to use a list mixed with both id and hashString.

 Timeouts